ncatlab/nlab-content/pages/5/1/5/8/8515/content.md

 * Transitivity of judgmental equality
 $$\frac{\Gamma \vdash A \; \mathrm{type} \quad \Gamma \vdash a \equiv b:A \quad b \equiv c:A }{\Gamma \vdash a \equiv c:A}$$

-In addition, strict judgmental equality of terms has congruence rules for substitution, the [[principle of substitution]]:
+In addition, judgmental equality of terms has congruence rules for substitution, the [[principle of substitution]]:

 * Principle of substitution for judgmentally equal terms:
 $$\frac{\Gamma \vdash a \equiv b : A \quad \Gamma, x:A, \Delta \vdash c(x):B}{\Gamma, \Delta(a) \vdash c(a) \equiv c(b): B}$$